 Your issuer will want to know if you make money enough to cover your monthly bill.

 Note that if you are not happy with your credit limit, you can apply for an increase.
 To find out more about increasing your limit, stay on this page.

 The credit limit is set when your card issuer first gives you your card application.
 Then if you pay your bills on time and stay below your limit.
 You will then show your issuer that you can manage your account very well.

-This will in turn cause your issuer to grant you an increase in your credit limit.
+This will in turn cause your issuer to grant you an increase.
 Which awards you with more spending power and will also allow you to build your credit.